Skip to main content

 Benefits of ED&I

-Many of us know there should be diversity and inclusion in the workplace, but not necessarily the benefits associated with a focus on diversity.
+Many of us know there should be diversity and inclusion in the workplace.
+However, we may not necessarily know the benefits associated with a focus on diversity.
 Here are some reasons why equity, diversity, and inclusion are beneficial to not only businesses but also their employees.

 The benefits of diversity do not stop at the employer level.
 Employees are proven to benefit from a diverse workforce as well.
 Workplace diversity can lead to better decision-making.
 According to Washington State University, “a study that analyzed 600 business decisions made by 200 teams found that the decision making of diverse teams outperforms individual decision-making up to 87% of the time.”
 Along with better decision making, diversity is proven to lead to faster problem-solving.
 A study published by the Harvard Business Review found that higher comprehensible diversity correlates with better performance.
 Additionally, diversity in the workplace may increase employee engagement and help employees to feel more included.

 Whether through a formal Affirmative Action Plan or other ED&I initiatives, employers are seeing the benefits both in meeting compliance obligations and increasing the overall bottom line with a more diverse workforce.
-We are seeing more businesses become aware of ED&I in the workplace because candidates wonder how they will fit into an organization, if they will be given equal opportunity, and if they will feel included and welcomed.
+We are seeing more businesses become aware of ED&I in the workplace.
+Candidates often wonder how they will fit in, if they will receive equal opportunity, and if they will feel welcomed.

-While developing an Affirmative Action Plan or ED&I initiative may be difficult to navigate, Young and Associates is here to help.
+Developing an Affirmative Action Plan or ED&I initiative may be difficult to navigate.
+Young and Associates is here to help.
 We offer a wide range of HR services for banks and financial institutions to take the guess work away.
-For more information on this article or how Young & Associates can assist with your HR efforts, contact Dave Reno at 330.422.3455 or dreno@younginc.com.
+For more information on how we can assist with your HR efforts, contact Dave Reno at 330.422.3455 or dreno@younginc.com.

 What is the overall condition of your commercial loan portfolio?
 Do you focus on net charge-offs?
 Delinquencies?
 Financial statement exceptions to policy?
 Number and level of TDRs and non-accruals?
 The percent of the ALLL to total loans?
 While all of these broad measures can be helpful, the number and nature of grade changes coming from internal annual reviews are likely to be timelier and more accurate than all of the other measures combined.